-To access the complete list of databases recommended for AGNG research, please use the "Articles" link from the main Aging Studies guide.
+To access a complete list of databases recommended for AGNG research, please use the "Articles" link from the main Aging Studies guide.

 Use Google Scholar to search through thousands of journals, many of which the Pollak Library owns.
 You can also find patents and legal documents with Google Scholar.

 By using Google Scholar via the Pollak Library, you have access to a special "Pollak Library Find It!" link in order to determine if a particular item of interest is available full-text online, in print, or through interlibrary loan.

 If you experience a challenge with connecting to Google Scholar from off campus, the information on this page offers one way to configure Google Scholar so that it connects with resources available through the Pollak Library.

 Search for scholarly literature, including peer-reviewed papers, theses, books, preprints, abstracts and technical reports from all subjects.
 Use Google Scholar to find articles from a wide variety of academic publishers, professional societies, preprint repositories and universities, as well as scholarly articles available across the web.

 Please read the information below to learn how you can construct a search of government Web sites in Google for information on your research topic.